 Terroir, which in French literally means soil or land, is more generally referred in regards to food, as a small region or area with soils and microclimates which have profound impacts on the flavors and nutritional values of a product.
 We believe terroir can be one of the single most important players in the flavors and quality of food — as do many of our partner producers who work incredibly hard to create the highest quality ingredients.

 We believe the flavors of food can be wholesome and just as delicious without loads of highly processed ingredients and additional additives.
 We stand whole-heartedly by this idea and believe that even something as delicious and indulgent as chocolate can be simple and carefully crafted with a clean list of ingredients!
 With seven steps from start to finish, our chocolates retain the purest flavors of the Alto Huyabamba of Peru and the forests of the Ecuadorian coast, even after the cacao is delicately crafted into bars and truffles by master Swiss chocolatiers.

 ACRES OF ORGANIC FARMLAND TO DATE

 ACRES OF ORGANIC FARMLAND TO DATE

-Alter Eco has never produced foods with the use of pesticides or emulsifiers and has always had a zero tolerance GMO policy since the day of inception.
+Alter Eco has never produced foods with the use of synthetic pesticides or emulsifiers and has always had a zero tolerance GMO policy since the day of inception.
 Our Organic certifications and non-GMO verifications are due to the high quality production and farming techniques used in our cooperatives.
 We are committed to using only the cleanest, wholesome, traditional and delicious ingredients for all our products.

 To further guarantee the quality of our products, we monitor every detail of our supply chain.
 B Corp certification allows us to quantify our impact, policies and practices, and gives you a chance to learn more about how our business works.